Tamaluga/qt-multiplatform-example/README.md

 .
-├── .cmake                  # Helper files for the cmake build system ├── external                # Folder contains external libraries ├── lib                     # Libraries used by the project and integration tests │   └── exampleLib          # Library folder containing a specific library │       ├── include         # Contains the public interface / headers of the library │       ├── src             # Contains the private header and source files │       └── test            # Contains unit tests and mocks for the library classes ├── projects                # Projects folder
+├── .cmake                  # Helper files for the cmake build system ├── external                # Folder contains external libraries ├── lib                     # Static linked libraries used by the project and integration tests │   └── exampleLib          # Specific library
-│   ├── firmware            # Project for the firmware
+│       ├── include         # Contains the public interface / headers of the library
-│   └── integrationtests    # Projects for integration tests
+│       ├── src             # Contains the private header and source files │       └── test            # Contains unit tests and mocks for the library classes ├── projects                # Projects folder
-├── scripts                 # Tools and utilities
+│   ├── firmware            # Project for the firmware.
+Will be linked against the needed libraries in lib │   |   └── src             # Contains amongst others the main.cpp file for the firmware │   └── integrationtests    # Projects for integration tests │       └── src             # Contains amongst others the main.cpp file for the integration test ├── scripts                 # Tools and utilities
 └── README.md
 ```